njshorey/Weather-Data-Fetch/README.md

 netCDF4
 numpy
 matplotlib
-time (to determine execution time for potential serverless deployment)

 Can be adjusted for higher accuracy data (1p00 => 0p25).
 Date may also be adjusted to some extent (NOT TESTED YET)